 You can see from the photos how some of our customers have successfully attached our skirting kits to their Airstreams.
-Because Airstreams have a fairly low ground clearance, our 30 inch kits have the extra height needed to hold down your skirting using our pipe clamp system.
+Because Airstreams have a fairly low ground clearance, our 46 inch kits have the extra height needed to hold down your skirting using our pipe clamp system.

-Looking at our two photos on the left, you can see two different techniques for skirting around the wheel wells.
+Looking at our two photos, you can see two different techniques for skirting around the wheel wells.
 One customer went over the top of their fender flair trim and one went below the fender flare.
-Both applications work, it all depends what’s right for the customer.
+Both applications work, it all depends on personal preference.

 That’s the beauty of EZ Snap®, it allows you to customize your skirting exactly to your preferences.

 Because our proprietary Diamond Weave™ vinyl skirting is a non-fray material, you’re able to cut it to size to fit exactly how you want.